jthistle/KOTH-counting/README.md

 In yet another round:

-...

 **Value: 99**

-- Player 1: keeps counting
+- Player 1: decides to count to 100
-- Player 2: keeps counting
+- Player 2: decides to count to 100

 Each player gets 100 points.